Boundary coupling of Lie algebroid Poisson sigma models and representations up to homotopy: Representations up to homotopy

 To conclude this section we note that all representations up to homotopy of a Lie algebroid $E$ can be naturally organized into a DG-category, which we denote by $\Rep(E)$.
 Its objects are, of course, representations up to homotopy of $E$, which we regard as pairs $(V,D)$.
 Given two such pairs $(V,D)$ and $(V',D')$ we define the space of morphisms to be $\ZZ$-graded vector space $\Omega^{\bullet}(E,\Hom(V,V'))$ with differential $\partial_{D,D'}$ acting on homogeneous elements of degree $k$ as

 Locally, $\partial_{D,D'}$ may be expressed by

 with $\alpha$ and $\alpha'$ as in the previous paragraph.
 In particular, if we take $D=D'$, then $\partial_{D,D}= \mathrm{d}_E + [\alpha,\,]$.

 It is also worth noting that one can make an ordinary category out of $\Rep(E)$ by redefining morphisms between $(V,D)$ and $(V',D')$ to be the cohomology of $\partial_{D,D'}$.
-We call this category the {\it homotopy category} of $\Rep(E)$, and we denote it by $\Ho\Rep(E)$.
+We call this category the {\it homotopy category} of $\Rep(E)$, and we denote it by $\Ho\Rep(E)$.\footnote{Strictly speaking, the homotopy category of $\Rep(E)$ is obtained by taking the degree zero cohomology of the morphism spaces in $\Rep(E)$.
+Nevertheless, in this paper we will keep morphisms of all degrees, since this conforms better to physical conventions.}